 If you have super oily hair, on the other hand, you might buy Head And Shoulders Instant Oil Control Dandruff Shampoo.

-In short, you purchase a specific shampoo based on its benefits to you.
+In short, benefits-based buying is when you purchase a specific shampoo based on its benefits to you.
+You choose the product based off the benefits that they provide you.

 Sometimes you’ll see a post on Instagram that says something like, “I LOVE this coffee from @bestcoffeeshopever, seriously the best I’ve tasted in my life and there isn’t even sugar in it.
 If you know me you know that is huge!!”